 The black sticker on the back cover is designed to prevent electromagnetic emission leakage.

 From the picture, we can see several important components.
 The SSD features heatsink for heat dissipation.
-A steel plate is added to a surface of the battery.
+A steel plate is added to the surface of the battery.

 We can notice an interesting detail.
 Three M.2 slots all support Optane technology.
 Meanwhile, the logo “push” is placed on the back of the palm rest.